EmilioAngelM/rock-paper-scissors-assignment/README.md

 ## Setup

 In the root directory of your local repository, create a new file with the name ".env."
-Then, create a "PLAYER_NAME" variable that contains your name:
+In the ".env" file, create a "PLAYER_NAME" variable that contains your name:

     PLAYER_NAME="Your Name"